Turbootzz/freshdock/README.md

 ## Contributing

 Contributions are welcome once Phase 1 lands.
-Until then the codebase is a single `println!` and there is little to do.

 If you want to help shape the project before code exists: